12 best typing software programs to learn to type fast

 3. Typing Instructor

-Typing Instructor is a fun and innovative typing program.
+Typing Instructor is still a fun and innovative typing program for teenage learners but hasn’t seen any updates in recent years.
 It uses exciting arcade-style games to assist students of all skill levels: beginner, intermediate and advanced.
-While the tutor is suitable for all ages, it is typing software for kids in particular.
-More experienced typists can also benefit from strengthening their existing keyboard skills.
+More experienced typists may also benefit from strengthening their existing keyboard skills.

 Desktop: Platinum or Gold Windows $29.90.

 Online: Web Platinum from 14.99/quarter.
-Kids version is available.
+A kids version is available.

-Mavis Beacon is a simple to use typing software program for kids and adults alike.
-It is powered by UltraKey and uses an easy-to-use 7-step program to achieve success.
-This involves setting up personal goals, focusing on one aspect goal at a time.
-After achieving a goal, you celebrate your goal before moving on to the next goal.
+Mavis Beacon is an easy-to-use typing program for kids and adults alike.
+It uses a seven-step course program to achieve success.
+This involves setting personal goals and focusing on one aspect of the goal at a time.
+After achieving a goal, you celebrate it before moving on to the next goal.

 Plans: Family $29.90.
 Personal $19.95.
 Keyboarding Kidz $19.95.